H3R0K1NX/odin-recipes/README.md

 # Odin Project Task #1[^1]
 ---
-A basic website to showcase different recepies.
+A basic website to showcase different recipes.